Guangli Liu

 When the Sea Sends Forth a Forest [behind the scene] — 2020.

-When the Sea Sends Forth a Forest exhibition view, 2021, CyberArt 2021, Linz
+When the Sea Sends Forth a Forest exhibition view, 2021, CyberArt 2021, Linz.

 Tutorial – how to shoot in 3D?
-What the frog’s eye tells the frog’s brain? — 2020, single-channel video, color, sound, 3D animation, FHD 1920×1080, 24fps, 07’25’’. alt: How to Shoot in 3D, Guangli Liu
+What the frog’s eye tells the frog’s brain? — 2020, single-channel video, colour, sound, 3D animation, FHD 1920×1080, 24fps, 07’25”.

-Pray for — 2020, PLA, 3D prints and spray painting, various dimensions. exhibition view 2020, Machine Ronde, Brussel
+Pray for — 2020, PLA, 3D prints and spray painting, various dimensions. exhibition view, 2020, Machine Ronde, Brussel.

 Pray for [detail] — 2020, PLA, 3D prints and spray painting.